Mental wellbeing

 Try to get enough exercise and eat a healthy diet

 Eating a healthy diet and taking regular exercise will help you sleep and will help reduce stress too.
 When you are feeling a bit down you are less likely to feel like exercising or eating healthy food, but these actually have a very positive effect.
 And whether you exercise alone or with others (online), sport can even improve your social circle and vice versa.
-Exercising with family, friends or teammates through video calls or online races makes it more fun and also encourages you to keep active.
-For more information on food and exercise and tips for sports and online support, see the Physical health page.
+For more information on food and exercise and tips for sports and online support, see Physical health.

 Professional support